bgunson/onboardpi/README.md

 ```
 From there you can define a systemd service to run OnBoardPi as a service.

-When running, determine the IP address of the Pi once connected to the same network it is on and navigate to the web page in  abrowser by inputting the Pi's IP address and port of the web server, such as `192.168.1.101:8080`.
+When running, determine the IP address of the Pi once connected to the same network it is on and navigate to the web page in  a browser by inputting the Pi's IP address and port of the web server, such as `192.168.1.101:8080`.
 From there you can connect to the car via OBDII.

 Tip: after successfully navigating to the web page bookmark the site to your home screen which caches the site and opens it as a standalone PWA (progressive web app).